 As an integrative counsellor I do not believe there is a "one size fits all" therapy.
 Counselling is as individual and unique as the client and as such my approach considers the whole person, not just one aspect.

-Being intergrated means I am not restricted to any one way of working.
+Being integrative means I am not restricted to any one way of working.
 I am able to draw from a variety of theories which can best match the needs of the client.

-Person centred therapy can help with many of lifes issues however it can also help to reassess your goals and direction if you feel life is passing you by, making it easier to accept change, even welcome it.
+Person centered therapy can help with many of life's issues however it can also help to reassess your goals and direction if you feel life is passing you by, making it easier to accept change, even welcome it.

 Person centered therapy can help with a huge range of issues including work related stress, bereavement and loss, relationship difficulties, adjusting to change, low self esteem and confidence issues, body image issues and depression to name but a few.